NetApp/FSx-ONTAP-monitoring/FSx_Alerting/Auto-Add-CloudWatch-Alarms/README.md

 ```bash
 python3 auto_add_cw_alarms.py
 ```
-This will run the program based on all the variables set at the top.
+This will run the program based on all the variables set at the top of the program.
 If you want to change the behavior without having to edit the program, you can either use the Command Line Option specified in the table above or you can set the appropriate environment variable.
 Note that you can give a `-h` (or `--help`) command line option and the program will display a list of all the available options.